A Creek Indian Bibliography:

 Deskins, Earl.
 "Acee Blue Eagle and His Native Art."
 Design, v.
 41, no. 8 (April 1941), pp. 8-10, 22.

 Kelly, Michael.
 "Acee Blue Eagle: Native American Artist and Much More.".
-An article which was published in Collector Glass News, issue 13 (1991) and was later reprinted in Antique Trader [citation n. a.].
+First published in Collector Glass News, issue 13 (1991) and reprinted in Antique Trader, v.
+35, no. 34, Aug.
+21, 1991, pp. 80-82.
 A detailed biographical account, in this newsletter because the artist's work appeared on some decorated glasses.
-Internet at: http://www.glassnews.com/acee.htm .

 Bosomworth, Mary see Musgrove, Mary